Automattic/blocks-everywhere/readme.txt

 == Changelog ==

+= 1.13.0 =
+* Improve the `replaceParagraphCode` function to better detect code
+* Improve bbPress KSES handling
+* Fix error when drag/dropping or pasting an image and upload has been disabled

 = 1.12.0 =
 * Add option to auto-detect HTML and PHP code paste
 * Fix pasting of shortcodes